Geotab/sdk/src/software/guides/concepts.md

 As a general rule, MyGeotab uses the metric system for values such as speed (km/h) and distance (m).
 For example, if you queried the odometer reading for a vehicle, the value would be returned in meters or if you retrieved the current speed of a vehicle it would be in km/h.
 It does not matter in which region in the world the vehicle or user of MyGeotab system is located — we always return the values in metric.A simple conversion can be applied to these values should you wish to work in imperial units or other customized units instead.

-Please note that MyGeotab also records various other status data (i.e. engine data) from the vehicle and these values can be in various units of measure.
+Please note that MyGeotab also records various other status data (e.g. engine data) from the vehicle and these values can be in various units of measure.
 The units of measure are not provided by Geotab in all cases.
 Refer to the applicable [SAE](http://standards.sae.org/automotive/) standard of the specific code for the associated unit of measure.

 ## Entities